What is dilation and curettage (D&C?)

 If I had a miscarriage, do I need a dilation and curettage (D&C)?

 About half of women who miscarry don't need a D&C procedure.
-If the miscarriage occurs before 10 weeks of pregnancy, it will most likely happen on its own and not cause any problems.
+If the miscarriage occurs before 10 weeks of pregnancy, it'll most likely happen on its own and not cause any problems.
 After the 10th week of pregnancy, there’s a higher risk of having an incomplete miscarriage.
-In that case, you need a D&C procedure to make sure the uterus is clean.
+In that case, you may need a D&C procedure to make sure your uterus is clean.

 You may be able to decide if you want to miscarry naturally or have a D&C procedure.
 Talk to your provider to decide what’s right for you.